 HOW TO MAKE A CLASSIC PINEAPPLE UPSIDE-DOWN CAKE

-You know me, I always encourage you to use the freshest ingredients, and by all-means, using fresh pineapple is great.
-But, I’ve tried it both ways, and fresh can be a bit problematic…there is a lot of water that is released that compromises the cake.
+You know us, we always encourage you to use the freshest ingredients, and by all means, using fresh pineapple is great.
+But, we’ve tried it both ways, and fresh can be a bit problematic…there is a lot of water that is released that compromises the cake.

 There are adjustments that can be made if you decide to cut up a fresh pineapple, but honestly, getting good quality, canned sliced pineapple, in pineapple juice, yields a wonderful cake, too.
 (Shhh..maybe even better!).